IlIllII/mykeymap/README.md

 # MyKeymap

 Custom keymap that remaps keyboard navigation to jkli.
 Influenced by vim, but still VSCode.
+It helps to also have the `customcommands` and `Markdown All in One` extensions installed, but its not strictly necessary.

 <br>